Sanix-Darker/ziim/README.md

 # Zeus

-Never again go and open a tab, copy/Paste again your error to find available solution in your code !
-Zeus will handle everything for you, directly after catching an error !
+Never again open a tab, copy/Paste your error/Exception to find available solution in your code !
+Zeus will handle everything for you, directly in the CLI after catching an error !
 **AMAZING RIGHT ?**

 ## How it's works